auperatech/VMSS2.0/tutorial/K260_Kria_SOM/README.md

 </figure>
 </div>

-***NOTE:*** In this tutorial we will be swapping the input and the output nodes.
-Therefore, to simplify the visualization we just show `video_in` and `video_out` as our input or output.
-However, keep in mind depending on the input or the ouput source type, `video_in` and `video_out` need to be swapped with the appropiate node(s).
-See the image [VMSS2.0 Nodes Overview](#person-detection) for more info.

 ### Changing the Input to RTSP

-Next, we'll demonstrate how you can easily switch the input to a live RTSP stream by updating the input_urls.
-For example, you can modify the existing `input.pbtxt` to process the same demo video, but this time streamed from an RTSP source, by using the following command:
+Next, we'll demonstrate how you can easily switch the input to a live RTSP stream by updating the `video_source` path.
+For example, you can modify line 12 to process the same demo video, but this time streamed from an RTSP source, by using the following:

 ```
-echo 'input_urls: "rtsp://vmss.auperatechnologies.com:554/face"' > input.pbtxt
+path: "rtsp://vmss.auperatechnologies.com:554/face"
 ```

 ***NOTE:*** Optionally, feel free to experiment with different RTSP streams we've prepared [here](#test-rtsp-streams).
 However, in this tutorial, we'll continue to use `rtsp://vmss.auperatechnologies.com:554/face` as our go-to stream.